Nour61/Melani-Modpack/README.md

 <h1>Melani Modpack</h1>
   </div>

-The ultimate solution for performance, perfection is what the Melani name stands for and thus what we strive for.
+The ultimate solution for performance, perfection is what the Melani name is all about and thus what we strive for.

 ## Introduction